-There is an abundance of lies going around about God, especially in the religious community.
-People blame God for the death of their loved ones.
+People tend to blame God for the death of their loved ones, destruction by natural disasters, and much more.
 Some pastors identify God as the cause for the calamities that happen to congregants.
 We blame God for the bad things that happen in our lives.
-I am absolutely amazed at how far we go, especially clergy, to blame God for the bad things that happen to people, especially so-called Christians.
+I am amazed at how far we go, primarily clergy, to blame God for the bad things that happen to people, especially so-called Christians.

 I hope to show you in this article that it is not God’s fault.
-There are basically three things we can blame for the bad things that happen to us: Satan, our decisions, being an earthling.
+We can blame three things for the bad things that happen to us: Satan, our decisions, and being an earthling.
 God is the giver of life, not death.
 God is not trying to destroy you.
-He placed so many things at our disposal, but because Christians tend to be ignorant of God’s word, they are unaware of the weapons they have and therefore succumb to calamity with no fight.
+He placed so many things at our disposal, but because Christians tend to be ignorant of God’s word, they are unaware of their weapons and therefore succumb to calamity with no fight.

-I am not suggesting a panacea for all of the pains of the world.
-However, what I am suggesting is that we can fight back and experience victories if we would only take the time to read the Bible, understand the Bible, and do what the Bible teaches us in normal everyday life.
-Being a Christian or believer is something that takes place outside of the church services and a plethora of circus shows, I mean church events.
+I am not suggesting a panacea for all of the world’s pains.
+However, I suggest that we can fight back and experience victories if we only take the time to read the Bible, understand the Bible, and do what the Bible teaches us in everyday life.
+Being a Christian or believer takes place outside of the church services and plethora of circus shows, I mean church events.

-I have had many bad things happen to me during the course of my life.
+I have had many bad things happen to me during my life.
 Like many others, I asked the question, “Why?”
 Why did those things happen to me?
 I, like many others, was tempted to point the finger at God.
 I don’t mean that I outright wanted to blame God but instead tried to reason that somehow there was something that I did for which God was punishing me.
-So, indirectly I wanted to blame God just so I could make sense of the troubles I was going through.
+So, indirectly I wanted to blame God to make sense of the troubles I was going through.

 However, no matter how hard I tried, I could not get myself to stay in that sandbox of “let’s blame God.”
 I could not reconcile in my head or heart that a loving God would punish me that way or would cause such calamity to happen to me.
 Each time I had to resolve that there must be another reason why bad things were happening to me.
 After all, wasn’t I a good person?
-We all would like to think we are good and therefore, deserve to be delivered from trouble.
+We all would like to think we are good and deserve to be delivered from trouble.
 We all may think our goodness may entitle us to a trouble-free life.
 How wrong I was.
-Again, knowing the scriptures always came to my rescue when it came to false doctrines about God and how he operates regardless of the seriousness of the trouble and how much I wanted to point to him as the cause.
-Why do bad things happen to “good” people?
+Knowing the scriptures helped me tremendously to recognize false doctrines about God.

 Many years ago, I became very interested in the area of theology called apologetics, which is the defense of the faith.
 One of the questions that intrigued me was why bad things happen to good people.
-Another similar question is, “If God is all-powerful and all-knowing then why is there so much pain in the world?”
-This is known as the problem of pain or the problem of evil.
+Another similar question is, “If God is all-powerful and all-knowing, why is there so much pain in the world?”
+That question depicts the problem of pain or the problem of evil.
 Why do God’s people suffer from diseases, hardships, etc.?
 Shouldn’t we be above and beyond those things?
-Shouldn’t the world (non-believers) experience the hardships while we experience blessings from our God?
-In my opinion, based on my observations, the body of Christ looks very much like the world.
+Shouldn’t the world (non-believers) experience the troubles while we experience blessings from our God?
+Based on my observations, the body of Christ looks very much like the world.
 God’s people seem to be just as sick and just as poor as the world.
 Why?

 So why do these hardships and calamities fall upon God’s people when the Bible reveals that God protects us.
-I don’t want to get into the whole apologetic answers to these questions but suffice it to say that the question itself is foolish when we consider what the Bible reveals to us about God, his kingdom, and his interactions with people.
+The question itself is foolish when considering what the Bible tells us about God, his kingdom, and his interactions with people.

 Psalm 100:5 (NKJV) — For the Lord is good; His mercy is everlasting, And His truth endures to all generations.

 We should not think that our goodness somehow makes us deserving of blessings.
-The only thing we deserve is the lake of fire—some would say hell.
-Our sin has disqualified us from deserving or even earning anything from God.
+We only deserve the lake of fire—some would say hell.
+Our sin has disqualified us from meriting or even earning anything from God.

 Romans 3:23 (NKJV) — for all have sinned and fall short of the glory of God,

-Therefore, when we think about experiencing God’s protection or any of his promises, we should do so on the bases of God’s grace, not our merit.
-Resolve in your heart and mind that God loves us and wants the best for us.
-He wants us well and he wants us to succeed.
+Therefore, when we think about experiencing God’s protection or any of his promises, we should do so based on God’s grace, not our merit.
+Resolve that God loves us and wants the best for us.
+He wants us well, and he wants us to succeed.
 He also expects us to be a conduit for his blessings to others since God works through people.

-With that said, anyone who lives on planet earth is susceptible to something bad happening to them.
+With that said, anyone who lives on planet earth is susceptible to something terrible happening to them.
 However, God is with us even in the midst of trouble.
-The deliverance that God provides for us may not be as we might expect, but it is there for us.
+The deliverance that God provides for us may not be as expected, but it is there for us.
 Bad things also happen to us because of our own decisions or the decisions of others.
-Sometimes we place ourselves out of God’s protection or blessing by the decisions that we make.
-We have to be careful, as Psalms 91 reveals to us, to dwell in the protection of God so that we would be protected.
+Sometimes we place ourselves out of God’s protection or blessing by our choices.
+As Psalms 91 reveals to us, we have to be careful to dwell in the protection of God so that we would be protected.
 Remember also that God’s promises are conditional, and we have to be careful to meet those conditions.